-There is no surprise that there have been a lot of analysis and studies as to why visitors add items on their cart and leave the site without purchase.
-But before that let’s have a brief look about what is cart abandonment rate.
+There is no surprise that there have been a lot of analyses and studies as to why visitors add items to their cart and leave the site without purchase.
+But before that let’s have a brief look at what is cart abandonment rate.

 The abandoned cart rate:

 The shopping cart abandonment rate refers to the percentage of online shoppers who add items to their cart and abandon it without a purchase.
 This is quite prevalent and according to Baymard Institute, a web research company in the UK, says 67.45% of online shopping carts are abandoned.

 This occurs in any eCommerce store and can be blamed to on price variation, ineffective checkout process, or customer indecisiveness.
 However, it can surely decrease the rate by following the best practices.
 The following pathways will help in implementing web push notifications to reduce shopping cart abandonment.

 Why there is a need for cart abandoned push notifications?

 Email, push notifications, and SMS has been the rescue boat and a great weapon for many eCommerce businesses.